AppertaFoundation/openeyes/protected/assets/sass/styleguide.md

 # Overview

 Welcome to the OpenEyes living CSS Styleguide.
+This styleguide contains common components that are used throughout the application.

 The content of this styleguide is generated from the comments found in the Sass files.
-We use KSS to format our comments and to generate this styleguide.
-When adding new styles or updating existing styles, you **must** keep the comments up-to-date.

-This is a living styleguide, and will grow and evolve as the stylesheet grows and evolves.

-Use this styleguide to get an understanding of the various UI components we use, and how to add new or change existing styles.

 ## Introduction